Home > Greeters Passions >

 Do you have any future projects?

-As a member of the Mulhouse Urban Development Council (M2A) and pilot of the tourism group, we are launching the Sprochrenner in 2020.
-It will be a relay race open to all, to promote in a festive and popular way the cultural and linguistic heritage of Alsace.
+Member of the Mulhouse Urban Development Council (M2A) and pilot of the tourism group, it is however as a founding member of the Sprochrenner association that I am involved in the organisation of the “Sprochrenner”, a cross-border project of a race open to all, to promote in a festive and popular way the cultural and linguistic heritage of Alsace

 If Raymond has made you want to discover Mulhouse in a different way, it’s very simple, just click below!